 In August I headed back to New York City.
 My friend Emily was driving down for a work trip and graciously offered me a ride, a place to stay, and her wonderful company!

 I love living just a few hours from New York City.
-Being able to visit regularly means that instead of having to cross everything off at once, I can slowly explore new places each time I go while also revisiting my favorite parts.
+Being able to go there pretty regularly means that instead of having to cross everything off at once, I can slowly explore new places each time while also revisiting old favorites.

 I was so excited to be able to meet up with several friends who live in the city, but I also relished some solo wandering time on this trip.
 I walked across the Brooklyn Bridge for the first time, enjoyed street art in SoHo, Little Italy, and the Lower East Side, stopped by Washington Square Park… and finished off the trip with some Shake Shack.
 (Yas.)